 However, Ghosal also finds a positive structural break towards increased enforcement in criminal cases, which takes place in 1979.
 While relevant, this data is not really comparable across time, however, because cartelization became a felony only in 1974, with the associated creation of a corporate leniency program in 1978 (though its effectiveness is contestable).
-While our focus on this article is predominantly on civil, anti-monopolization cases that can impact market structure, a shift in policy towards the more aggressive prosecution of price fixing is relevant.
+While our focus in this article is predominantly on civil, anti-monopolization cases that can impact market structure, a shift in policy towards the more aggressive prosecution of price-fixing is relevant.
 Virtually no one defends cartelization, and so it seems natural that as other forms of antitrust enforcement diminished, enforcement resources would be shifted to criminal investigations.